 5. A Faulty Electrical Device

 Sometimes the outlet itself is not the issue.
 A faulty device may stop working and make it appear as if the outlet has failed.
+This is especially common with chargers, small appliances, or devices with internal electrical faults.

 If other devices work in the same outlet, the problem is likely with the device rather than the outlet.